-I am super excited to reveal that we have been approached by a team of two people who are interested in making the Adventure 40 a real boat we can buy.
+I am super excited to reveal that we have been approached by a team who are interested in making the Adventure 40 a real boat we can buy.

 For those of you who were not readers from 2012 to 2016, the Adventure 40 is a project here at AAC to specify and then encourage the building of a simple, fast and reliable offshore cruising boat that could be bought brand new and ready to sail around the world for US$200,000 (2012 Dollars).